UPDATED: April 22, 2022

 Regardless of the method, it is crucial to get started as soon as possible.
 The earlier one begins to invest, the more time for compound interest to work its magic.

-According to Financial Planning’s survey of advisors, one quarter of the advisors’ clients did not have any health insurance, and 34% had only minimal health insurance.
+According to Financial Planning’s survey of advisors, one quarter of the advisors’ clients did not have any health insurance, and 34% had only minimal coverage.

 “The increasing cost of health care in this country is an emerging need that more clients need to understand for their financial wellness,” according to one wealth manager who responded to the survey.